freeCodeCamp/guide/pages/docs/certificates-guide/inherit-styles-from-the-body-element/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Inherit Styles from the Body Element"
+title: "Inherit Styles from the Body Element"
+parent: "certificates-guide"
 ---

 The `body` element can be styled just like any other.